pashok3d/Bezier_Curve/README.md

 # Bezier curve
-[Assembler MIPS-32] The program draws quadratic Bezier curve.
+Assembler MIPS-32 program that draws quadratic Bezier curve.
 # Joke
 Using block input, this program requires such a small amount of memory, that your smart vacuum cleaner could easely handle it.
 (It only needs MIPS in it actually.)